Sam Brown (military officer): Under Secretary of Veterans Affairs for Memorial Affairs

 On September 10, 2025, he delivered keynote remarks at the dedication of the Southern Utah National Cemetery in Cedar City, the first national cemetery constructed in Utah and the 157th within the VA system.
 The 8.14-acre site, developed from land acquired in 2018, is designed to accommodate approximately 15,000 interments at an estimated rate of 200 per year.

+VA Under Secretary for Memorial Affairs Sam Brown participates in the dedication of Southern Utah National Cemetery on September 10, 2025.

 During the ceremony, Brown emphasized the cemetery’s symbolic importance to veterans and their communities, stating that “this is not about the numbers … it’s about people, service, and sacrifice.”
 He credited Utah’s congressional delegation and local leaders for their role in advancing the project and reaffirmed the VA’s commitment to ensuring that “America does not forget her heroes.”

+Brown has also outlined priorities focused on expanding awareness of burial benefits for eligible veterans, improving geographic access to national cemeteries, and modernizing the National Cemetery Administration’s technology systems.
+Speaking at the American Legion’s 2025 Washington Conference, Brown noted that the administration aims to provide burial access within 75 miles for approximately 95 percent of eligible veterans nationwide.
+He also highlighted ongoing expansion through the NCA’s Rural Initiative, which establishes smaller national cemeteries in underserved regions, and called for modernization of legacy scheduling and records systems used to manage burial operations.